maliMirkec/personal-website/site/articles/nightmare-dx-shopify.md

   - shopify
   - web development
 thumbnail: nightmare-dx-shopify_ejavvl
 description: This article is the first article in a series about poor developer experience.
-In this particular article, I am going to write about Shopify and its friendliness for developers.
+In this particular article, I am going to write about Shopify and its (un)friendliness for developers.
 type: articles-item
 sections2:
   - type: banner-alpha